mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 If you're experiencing problems while using the mouse on the guest system, try switching to a virtual tablet input device (absolute coordinates instead of relative).

-Using the `--os-type` parameter with `virt-install` should optimize the mouse along with other aspects of the guest.
+Using the `--os-type` or `--os-variant` parameter with `virt-install` should optimize the mouse along with other aspects of the guest.
-There does not seem to be an explicit way of adding a tabled device with `virt-install`.
+There does not seem to be an explicit way of adding a tablet device with `virt-install`.

 When running manually with `kvm` add parameters `-usb -usbdevice tablet`.